shanegibbs/dragon-gen/docs/proposed-interactions.md

 ### Action Selection
 - Dragons should choose actions based on their highest values and strongest traits
 - Actions can be triggered by:
-  - Dragon's internal state (high energy, good mood)
   - Situational context (conflict, group activity, opportunity)
   - Relationship state (wanting to strengthen bonds, resolve conflicts)
   - Random chance (dragons act on their values/traits periodically)

-### Energy and Mood Effects
-- Some actions consume energy (challenges, competitions, defending)
-- Some actions restore energy (resting, meditating, social bonding)
-- Actions can affect mood (successful actions improve mood, failures may lower it)
-- High-energy dragons may be more likely to take active actions

 ### Relationship Impact
 - Actions should have more significant relationship impacts than simple communication